DAC Program Requirements for Current Master's Students

 - Take nine units within one of the advanced certificate program’s pathways.
-All nine units must be taken within one pathway and must be part of the approved 43 unit MLIS or 42 unit MARA Candidacy.
+All nine units must be taken within one pathway and these certificate classes must be listed on the approved 43 unit MLIS or 42 unit MARA Candidacy plan.
 Total GPA of these courses (nine units) must be 3.0 or higher.
-Only include the 9 units of certificate electives from your pathway on the audit form.
+Only include the 9 units of certificate electives from your pathway on the advanced certificate audit form.
 You may not include more than 9 units.
-You may not take extra classes beyond what is needed for the MLIS or MARA to obtain the certificate.
+You may not take extra classes beyond what is needed for the MLIS or MARA to obtain the certificate within your degree.

 - Successfully pass the INFO 289 e-Portfolio or the MARA 289 e-Portfolio and check that the CR grade for this class has posted to your one.SJSU unofficial transcript.

-- Then, once all grades from the 9 units of certificate classes and INFO 289 or MARA 289 have posted to your one.SJSU unofficial transcript, submit the to the Certificate Audit Form drop box in the Canvas Advising and Administration site.
+- Then, once all grades from the 9 units of certificate classes and the CR grade for INFO 289 or MARA 289 have posted to your one.SJSU unofficial transcript, submit the to the Certificate Audit Form drop box in the Canvas Advising and Administration site.
 Please list the courses in order taken (oldest first).
 You will receive no reminders from iSchool to file this form at the end of your graduate program.
 You will have access to the advising site and its drop boxes for only one month after the end of instruction in your final semester.
 To receive your certificate in the most timely manner, it is best to submit the form to the drop box just as soon as all grades post to your unofficial transcript, which is just after the end of the term.
 Do not list INFO 289 or MARA 289 on the audit form.
 SJSU Graduate Admissions and Program Evaluation staff will check that you have passed the course when they evaluate your audit form.
-Once GAPE has processed the audit form and the certificate posts to the student’s transcript, GAPE will provide a certificate by US Mail.
+Once GAPE has processed the audit form and the certificate posts to the student’s transcript, GAPE will also provide a certificate by US Mail.

 Contact Sheila Gurtu with questions.